AndrewAMD/gist/markdowns/SierraChart/README_scribble.md

 * "h" - DTC server hostname.
 Default value: "127.0.0.1" (localhost - the same computer)
 * "p1" - Listening Port.
 Default value: "11099"
 * "p2" - TLS Historical Data Port.
 Default value: "11097"
-* "zlib" - If this flag is provided, zlib will be enabled for historical connections.
+* "zlib" - If this flag is provided, zlib will be enabled for transfer of historical data.
 By default, disabled.
-This is an ideal setting for transfering data over the internet - and not ideal for when DTC is hosted on the same computer.
+This setting reduces bandwidth between Zorro and the DTC server, but it increases the processing load.

-For example, to set all the fields to their default value, leave the user field completely blank.
-This configuration is acceptable if these are your settings:
+To set all the fields to their default value, leave the user field completely blank.
+This configuration is compatible with the default DTC server settings shown above.

 ## Login Instructions